-|Overall Record:||100-21, .826|
+|Overall Record:||109-23, .826|

 |Office Location:||Mod F-18|

 Coach Charlie Griffiths is in his 15th season.
 In 14 years at the helm of the team, Coach Griffiths has established CMS as one of the premier small-college programs in the Western United States.

 Coach Griffiths came to CMS from Denison University, where he served as assistant coach.
 During his three-year tenure, the school claimed its first NCAA Division III team title (2001 women), and snagged four additional runner-up trophies between the men's and women's teams.
 He worked with swimmers who produced 81 All-American performances, 21 national championship swims, 10 NCAA meet records, and 3 NCAA Swimmer-of-the-Year awards.